rlk/electro/README.md

 # Electro

+Electro is an application development environment designed for use on cluster-driven tiled displays, virtual reality systems, and desktop workstations.
+Electro is based on the MPI process model and is bound to the Lua programming language.
+With support for 3D graphics, 2D graphics, audio, networking, and input handling, Electro provides an easy-to-use scripting system for interactive applications spanning multiple hosts and a variety of displays.

-## Running on PCs
+## Running

-The run scripts take a list of Lua files as parameters.
+The executable takes a list of Lua files as parameters.
 Each file is executed in turn.
-Here, the demo menu is used as an example:
+Here, the Asteroids game is used as an example:

-To run the demos under Linux or OS X:
+To run Asteroids under Linux or OS X:

-    $ electro demo.lua
+    $ electro asteroids.lua

-To run the demos under Windows:
+To run the asteroidss under Windows:

-    C:\> electro.exe demo.lua
+    C:\> electro.exe asteroids.lua

-Alternatively, drag and drop the demo.lua icon onto ELECTRO.BAT.
+Alternatively, drag and drop the asteroids.lua icon onto ELECTRO.BAT.

-## Running on clusters

-Each cluster has an associated run script.
-To run the demos on nico, make sure that "/DEMO/evl/Electro/bin" is included in your PATH, change to the Electro examples directory, and run it as follows:

-    $ cd /DEMO/evl/Electro/examples
-    $ electro-nico11x5 demo.lua

-On yorda:

-    $ cd /DEMO/evl/Electro/examples
-    $ electro-yorda11x5 demo.lua

-Vortex works best when Electro is allowed to capture the mouse pointer:

-    $ electro-nico11x5 -m vortex.lua
-or
-    $ electro-yorda11x5 -m vortex.lua

 ## Usage